Laguna Canyon Project: The Tell dedication

 More than 2,500 people attended the August 19 dedication of The Tell, erected in Laguna's Sycamore Hills area, including scores of environmental groups from all across the county.
 The installation also attracted media attention, including articles in the Los Angeles Times, Orange County Register and Life.

 When The Tell was dismantled, it was coded and stored with the hope that it would be installed in a museum.
 But it was so politically charged that no art organization would assist in its preservation.
 Lacking safe storage, most of the photographic mural burned in the Laguna Beach fire of 1993.

 Unlike an actual Tell, the structure was carefully removed to leave little evidence in the land it was attempting to save.
 All that remains at the site today are 88 barely visible postholes filled with pea gravel rhythmically spaced on the hillside for future explorers to discover.

 From October 18, 2015 through January 17, 2016, an exhibition on the Project, titled "The Canyon Project: Artivism," including pieces of "The Tell," was held at Laguna Art Museum, Laguna Beach, California.

 The Walk

 On November 11, 1989, The Tell became the destination for an estimated 8,000 to 11,000 people who marched there from downtown Laguna for the "Walk to Save Laguna Canyon."
 These participants then held a demonstration protesting the proposed 3,200 unit Laguna Laurel housing development, which was scheduled to be built across the road from The Tell site.

+The Walk to the protest site drew an estimated 8,000–10,000 people and served as the catalyst for saving the canyon.
+Those there on that eventful day November 11, 1989 will forever remember the excitement, the exhilaration of the roaring crowd and the beauty of the peaceful moment we heard the founder of the Laguna Canyon Conservancy (LCC), Councilwoman Lida Lenny say, "Boy am I glad you are here!".
+The Walk from the Festival of Arts grounds to "The Tell" at Sycamore Flats where Mayor Bob Gentry led a crowd honoring Veterans being recognized and acknowledged for their contributions to preserving and saving America in WW II.

+The cry was "Save Laguna Canyon" which was threatened by the approved Irvine Company 3,200 housing tract Irvine Company development called Laguna Laurel.
+Much of the thanks goes to two marketing and political savvy individuals who stepped up to the plate; Harry Huggins and Charles Michael Murray.
+They brought forth the concept and to hold the rally at this location and instrumental in its success.
+LCC President Carolyn Wood helped to raise public awareness to save the canyon uniting the community.
+The LCC was the lead group, but co-sponsors were Laguna Greenbelt, Village Laguna, the City of Laguna Beach and the Chamber of Commerce.
+Harry Huggins was the Executive Director of The Walk and what a success it was bringing an estimated 10,000 protesters, and the Irvine Company to their negotiating knees.